-The Board of Directors and management are committed to principles of good corporate governance consistent with prudent management and enhancement of shareholder value.
+The Board and management are committed to principles of good corporate governance consistent with prudent management and enhancement of shareholder value.
 These principles emphasise transparency, accountability and independence.

 Please refer to our latest Annual Report for more information about corporate governance of the Company.

-The Board currently comprises the Non-executive Chairman, three Non-executive Directors, four Independent Non-executive Directors and two Executive Directors.
+The Board is currently comprised of the Non-executive Chairman, four Non-executive Directors, three Independent Non-executive Directors and one Executive Director.

 |Name of Director